apify-projects/store-rotten-tomatoes/.actor/README.md

 ```

 ## How much will it cost to scrape Rotten Tomatoes? 🎞️
 Apify gives you with $5 free usage credits every month on the [Apify Free plan](https://apify.com/pricing).
-You can get **todo** results per month from Rotten Tomatoes Scraper for that, so those XXXX results will be completely free!
+You can get on average 1700 results per month from Rotten Tomatoes Scraper for that, so this will be completely for free!

 But if you need to get more data regularly from Rotten Tomatoes, you should grab an Apify subscription.
 We recommend our [$49/month Personal plan](https://apify.com/pricing) or our [ $499/month Team plan](https://apify.com/pricing)!